Sign Up for a Free Account

 • Although often asymptomatic in the general population, patent foramen ovale is associated with two major neurologic conditions: stroke and migraine headache.

-• Direct causality and pathogenic implications of patent foramen ovale in stroke and migraine occurrence remain to be established.
+• Direct pathologic implications of patent foramen ovale in stroke and migraine occurrence remain unclear.

 • The benefit of transcutaneous patent foramen ovale closure for stroke prevention has been demonstrated in several randomized controlled trials including CLOSE, REDUCE, and DEFENSE-PFO.

-• The decision to refer a case for patent foramen ovale closure requires thorough work up to rule out alternate stroke mechanism, as well as eligibility criteria for positive trials.
+• The decision to refer a case for patent foramen ovale closure requires a thorough work up to evaluate for an alternate stroke mechanism.

-• Interdisciplinary conversations between cardiology and neurology should occur prior to recommending patent foramen ovale closure.
+• Interdisciplinary conversations between cardiology and neurology should occur prior to pursuing patent foramen ovale closure.

 Historical note and terminology